 When we started out, in 2011, we were naturally anxious that the project would meet with success, gain admirers throughout the North East, and become an established part of the cultural calendar of the region.

 We gained some valuable partners along the way – Much Loved Productions and Heritage Opera provided the sparkle and professionalism from the international music scene.
 The remarkable ensemble of young musicians we know as the Northumbrian Ranters has also been with us, along with Much Loved, since the beginning.
 Jeremy Peaker, Much Loved’s Managing Director, was responsible for the programme we put together for 2015.

-The notes of Northumberland and the tones and tunes of Tyneside were at the heart of the programme and we welcomed back Graeme Danby, and his musical partner Valerie Reid, and we stood and cheered the return of The Ranters, who collectively prove music is alive and well in the younger generation.
+The notes of Northumberland and the tones and tunes of Tyneside have been at the heart of the programme, recently thanks to Graeme Danby, and his musical partner Valerie Reid, and The Ranters, who collectively prove music is alive and well in the younger generation.

-This year sees our group of hotels expanding, and our footprint extends into Scotland and The Lake District.
-The Festival is to visit all of them – over a period of 5 months, we will be “on Tour”, one weekend at a time to Doxford Hall, Eshott Hall, Dalhousie Castle, Ednam House, and The Wordsworth Hotel.
+This year our footprint extends into Scotland and The Lake District, as in 2017.
+We will be “on Tour” to Doxford Hall, Eshott Hall, Ednam House, and The Wordsworth Hotel.

 Heritage Opera and Much Loved Productions will be back, as well as The Northumbrian Ranters and Graeme Danby – to ensure that The Festival never forgets its Northumbrian roots.

 We hope you will be able to join us!